Bakar31/Ecommerce-App/README.md

-# Ecommerce App with Typescript, PostgreSQL and Express
+# Ecommerce App with Nextjs, Typescript, PostgreSQL and Express